-More Female Motorcycle Riders Now Hitting The Roads Than Ever Before
+More Female Motorcycle Riders Hitting the Roads

 - Younger Females Choosing Motorcycles